SiyuChenOxf/Modelling-for-CEA-shielding-and-LAAB/README.md

 # Modelling cost-effectivenss of LAAB-PrEP vs. shielding
 Modelling for cost effectiveness of shielding and LAAB-PrEP amongst immunocompromised people
-* Intervention group: LAAB-PrEP + different % of shielding
+* Intervention group: LAAB-PrEP + certain % of shielding
-* Comparator group:100% shielding
+* Comparator group: shielding
 ## Cost-effectivness analysis based on sensitivity analysis
 We randomly sampled all parameters from big ranges listed in the template and generated a big matrix containing the corresponding inputs and economic & life-year outputs.
 We then plotted the cost-effectivness plane and willingness-to-pay curve.
  * inputs: 'LAAB_PrEP_template.csv'